 Hair loss therapy using nettle extract is becoming more popular.
 Many people of all ages and walks of life suffer from hair loss.
 Some causes are irreversible, but the majority of the time, this issue can be resolved.
-Heredity, aging, poisonous compounds used to the hair, and tension is common curable reasons.
+Heredity, aging, poisonous compounds used in the hair, and tension are common curable reasons.

 There are a variety of hair loss remedies accessible from dermatological physicians and clinics; however, many increasingly prefer natural over pharmaceutical alternatives.
 Natural components are undoubtedly safer than chemical wastes, as has been demonstrated numerous times.
 Even while utilizing natural products, however, unpleasant responses can occur.
 This will be covered in further detail in the final section of this paper.